-After this lecture you should be able to: determine if a channel meets the Nyquist no-ISI criteria and, if so, the maximum signalling rate without ISI; determine the maximum error-free information rate over an AWGN channel; determine the specific conditions under which these two limits apply.
+This lecture describes limits on the maximum symbol and information rate for band-limited channels.
+After this lecture you should be able to: determine if a channel meets the Nyquist no-ISI criteria and, if so, the maximum signalling rate without ISI; determine the maximum error-free information rate over the BSC and AWGN channels; determine the specific conditions under which these two limits apply.
 You should be able to perform computations involving the OFDM symbol rate, sampling rate, block size and guard interval.